-The strength of waterfall is that it is strictly sequential and top-down that means that there has been thorough planning and documentation.
-This lends itself especially well to large projects that need more accurate estimations for approval even just to start.
-This means that each phase is stronger than the previous phase because you’re building off of the knowledge and lessons learned from the last part.
-Also, it is really hard to start your part of the project if you don’t have all the resources that you need.
+The strength of the waterfall is that it is strictly sequential and top-down that means that there has been thorough planning and documentation.
+Methodology lends itself exceptionally well to large projects that need more accurate estimations for approval even to start.
+It means that each phase is stronger than the previous because you’re building off of the knowledge and lessons learned from the last part.
+Also, it is tough to start your part of the project if you don’t have all the resources that you need.

 One of the main defining features of the waterfall is scale.

-On top of that this likely means that for waterfall projects there’s going to be multiple teams.
-Even multiple teams of teams working on the same project.
+On top of that this likely means that for waterfall projects, there’s going to be multiple teams.
+Even multiple groups of groups working on the same project.
 Here you need proper documentation because a different team is working on different parts might not have been involved in the previous phase.
 They’ll often be starting from scratch based off of the lessons that somebody else is handing them.
 The emphasis here is on sequentially and completeness.

 The next defining feature of a waterfall is duration, especially length.
 Some features and applications take longer to build than others.
-Especially when it comes to larger clients like institutions banks and government services, they likely have running systems that are working but they’re a little bit antiquated from today’s technology.
-In this scenario, we have to engineer bridge building software for translating and transpiring into the proper format so that we can work with it.
+Especially when it comes to larger clients like institutions banks and government services, they likely have running systems that are working,.
+Still, they’re a little bit old-fashioned from today’s technology.
+In this scenario, we have to engineer bridge-building software for translating and transpiring into the proper format so that we can work with it.

 Going in sequential order also means to time.
 Some features require to have been built before others can proceed and this sometimes means going back to a previous stage.
 Sometimes you might encounter things that weren’t foreseen in the planning like bugs, problems, or just general vulnerability which means that you have to go back and redo certain parts of the application.

 What happens if the power goes out when someone is using your application?
 What happens if the internet was dropped?
 What if the application comes under a malicious attack?
-For some organizations or companies, it has to work.
-And there is a number of scenarios that you have to account for and you can’t just tell users it doesn’t work.
+For some organisations or companies, it has to work.
+And there is several scenarios that you have to account for, and you can’t just tell users it doesn’t work.
 It means that the waterfall endorses a robust testing and documentation phase.
 You can not test it if you do not know what is going on.
 So, documentation allows you for testing and maintenance.
 This dovetails nicely into maintaining because of maintainable means durable.
-A waterfall software development methodology application will likely grow and evolve over its build-out but that means that it has to evolve to the new challenges it might face.
+The waterfall software development methodology will likely grow and evolve over its build-out, but that means that it has to develop to the new challenges it might face.